opendistro/for-elasticsearch-docs/docs/knn/settings.md

 `index.knn.algo_param.ef_search` | 512 | The size of the dynamic list used during KNN searches.
 Higher values lead to more accurate, but slower searches.
 `index.knn.algo_param.ef_construction` | 512 | The size of the dynamic list used during KNN graph creation.
 Higher values lead to a more accurate graph, but slower indexing speed.
 `index.knn.algo_param.m` | 16 | The number of bidirectional links that the plugin creates for each new element.
 Increasing and decreasing this value can have a large impact on memory consumption.
 Keep this value between 2-100.
+`index.knn.space_type` | "l2" | The vector space used to calculate the distance between vectors.
+Currently, the KNN plugin supports the "l2" space (Euclidean distance) and "cosinesimil" space (Cosine Similarity).
+For more information on these spaces, please refer to the [NMSLIB documentation](https://github.com/nmslib/nmslib/blob/master/manual/spaces.md).

 ## Cluster settings